© 2023 Canadian Malnutrition Task Force

 Right click on the preferred poster to download, and select "save link as..."

-Acknowledgment: The ideas and resources included on this page are provided in part by the hospitals involved in the More-2-Eat project.
+Acknowledgment: Some of the ideas and resources included on this page were provided by the hospitals involved in the More-2-Eat project.